Skip to content

 • Tracked globs – Glob patterns (e.g., lib/**/*.rb) that specify which files should have coverage.
 When provided, cov-loupe alerts you if any matching files are missing from the coverage data, helping catch untested files that were added to the project but never executed during test runs.

-• Colorized source – CLI-only flags (--source, --source-context, --color) enhance human-readable reports when working locally.
+• Colorized source – CLI-only flags (--source, --context-lines, --color) enhance human-readable reports when working locally.

 Repository Layout Highlights